spicetify/docs/src/content/docs/development/migrating-v2-extensions.md

 - Let a missing optional export disable one feature rather than throw at module import time.
 - Do not destructure a finder result at the top level; the entire module then fails when that result drifts.
 - Source transforms are disabled by default in the beta.
 A v2 extension that rewrites Spotify's bundle cannot be mechanically ported; redesign around a public wrapper or stdlib surface, or make the feature degrade until a safe surface exists.
-- `client.graphQL.Definitions` is currently empty in v3.
-Use a known persisted query deliberately or prefer a native `client.platform.*API` when one provides the data.
+- `client.graphQL.Definitions` uses a read-only registry of operations discovered in the running client.
+Check availability near the request; do not assume a v2 operation name or persisted hash still works.
+See [GraphQL](/docs/development/api-wrapper/methods/graphql) for the required CLI fix and its release status.
+Prefer a native `client.platform.*API` when one provides the data.

 If the extension reaches an external service, prefer the client's authenticated native APIs first.
 External requests can be rate-limited or CORS-blocked and should not be the only path to a usable UI.